 Federal Pell Grant

 Aid awarded to undergraduate students who demonstrate financial need.
-For financial aid purposes, an undergraduate student is a student who has less than a cumulative 120 semester or 180 quarter credit units and has not received a Bachelor's or any other type of professional degree, regardless of the country of origin.
+For financial aid purposes, an undergraduate student is a student who has less than a cumulative 120 semesters or 180 quarter credit units and has not received a bachelor’s or any other type of professional degree, regardless of the country of origin.
 As this is a grant, it does not need to be repaid.

 Students can inquire about current work study opportunities offered by the University.
 Please ask your Program Director for more information about work study.

 Please refer to our institution's scholarship page for more information.
 Qualifications for scholarships are primarily based on financial necessity, academic merits and strength of essay.
 Contact the office of the Dean of Academic Affairs ([email protected]) for additional information.